haltu/muuri/docs/grid-options.md

 When you provide a custom layout function Muuri calls it whenever calculation of layout is necessary.
 Before calling the layout function Muuri always calculates the current width and height of the grid element and also creates an array of all the items that are part of the layout currently (all _active_ items).

-The layout function always receives the following arguments:
+The layout function has the following parameters:

 - **grid** &nbsp;&mdash;&nbsp; _Muuri_
   - The grid instance that requested the layout.